STARshiP - Screen and Treat with Aspirin to Reduce Pre-eclampsia

 What is Pre-eclampsia?

 Pre-eclampsia is a condition which can develop in some pregnancies, usually during the second half of pregnancy (from 20 weeks).
-Pre-eclampsia causes high blood pressure and strain on the kidneys, liver and other body systems.
+It causes high blood pressure and strain on pregnant women's/peoples’ kidneys, liver and other body systems.
 It can cause the baby to be too small and the baby’s placenta to not work properly.
-Because there is no treatment for pre-eclampsia, once it develops the baby is often delivered, even if the baby is “too early” (known as pre-term birth).
+Because there is no treatment for pre-eclampsia, once it develops the baby is often delivered, even if the baby is “too early” (known as ‘preterm birth’).

 The NHS website for pre-eclampsia can be found <here>.